FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 **BeagleBone**
 On the bealebone, a python program was used in order to bridge communication between the arduino and the web server used to render a chart of the force applied.

 The python program was meant to send the values using an http POST request to a java webserver, also hosted on the beaglebone.
-However, the server ended up being hosted an external computer due to a faillure to get some of the dependencies to work on the beaglebone's version of Debian.
+However, the server ended up being hosted an external computer due to a faillure to get newer versions of java working on the beaglebone.

+The library used for websockets is java 8+, however the beaglebone defaults to java 7 when installing using the normal methods.
+At the time we found out about it, it was too late to change the functionality in order to support java 7.
+We tried installing java 8 or 9 on the beaglebone but had problems due to what seemed like an incompatible kernel.

+We also had a problem with space management on the beaglebone since their wasn't enough space for the python libraries, the source code, java and all the java dependencies.
+This was mostly due to a faillure when selecting the web framework since spring-boot is far from lightweight.
+Looking back, using a handmade c++ or python webserver would have been a better solution.

 ### Subsystems
 #### Arduino